nextcloud/user_sql/README.md

 ## Integrations

 ### WordPress
-Thanks to this app, NextCloud can easily integrate with Wordpress.
+Thanks to this app, Nextcloud can easily integrate with Wordpress.

 In the Column Setting of SQL User Backend, configure it as
 ```